shivanshdave/2020-432/classes/class15/README.md

 Grading on Project 1 has taken a back seat.

 - I completed initial portfolio review for every project, and final portfolio review for a few before things got a bit out of control.
-I have also reviewed only a couple of the project posters.
+I have also reviewed a couple of the project posters.
 - I will complete all of the remaining portfolio reviews first, then move to the posters.
 - It's going to take quite a while, and I'll have to update you further at our next class.